PhilipSargent/h2-in-pipes/README.md

 # h2-in-pipes
-Equation of state for natural gas (several varieties) and mixtures with hydrogen.
-Also Moody plots for the calculation of the friction factor in rough pipes.
+This work includes an Equation of state for natural gas (several varieties) and mixtures with hydrogen.
+We also have Moody plots for the calculation of the friction factor in rough pipes.

 To cite this work, please click on "Cite this repository" on the right-hand menu.

-This is reseach code.
+This is research code.
 It is **not qualified for any design purpose whatsoever**.
 It contains bugs and has not been through any code review process.

 We have a paper just accepted for publication (29/02/2024) in J.Intl Hydrogen Energy which documents and uses these calculations for the case where UK distribution gas pipes are repurposed to carry hydrogen.
 If you would like a preprint of this paper, please just look at the file https://github.com/PhilipSargent/h2-in-pipes/blob/main/_SUBMIT3-BOTH-Hydrogen_pipe_friction.pdf in this repo.